Exciting news! We’re running a brand new series on Great Women of the Bible and the lessons they can teach us as we study their stories.

 Despite the misconceptions that surround her and what other books may have said, Mary Magdalene in the Bible was not a prostitute and was not romantically involved with Jesus or married to him.

-Here is what we know for sure about the story of Mary Magdalene based on what the Bible clearly states.
+Here is what we know for sure about one of the more controversial women of the Bible based on what the Bible clearly states.

 - Jesus cast out 7 demons from Mary Magdalene (Mark 16:9).